AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/introduction.md

 ### Chapter 2 {#chapter-2}

 **[Creating a Base Page and Template](chapter-2.md)** - Covers the creation of a base page and an editable template.
-Core Components are proxied into the project.
+Core Component proxies are inspected.

 #### Editable Templates, Core Components, Content Authoring